Afghan Church: Architecture

 Another brass panel set in the chancel commemorates its founder, Rev. G. Piggot, who died 24 February 1850.

 Present day

 After years of neglect, the government elevated the church to a Grade I heritage structure.
-Funds of ₹ 30 lakh were allocated in 2004 for the restoration of the church windows.

 The Prince of Wales and the Duchess of Cornwall attended a Remembrance Sunday service at the church on 10 November 2013.

 The church holds regular weekly services with a small congregation mainly drawn from Navy Nagar residents.
 Visitors may obtain access to view the historic church interior from the on-site custodian.